ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Client: An entity that seeks authorization to an Origin.
 - Origin: An entity that challenges Clients for tokens.
-- Issuer: An entity that issues tokens to Clients for properties attested by the Mediator.
+- Issuer: An entity that issues tokens to Clients for properties attested by the Attester.
-- Mediator: An entity that attests to properties of Client for the purposes of token issuance.
+- Attester: An entity that attests to properties of Client for the purposes of token issuance.

 # Architecture

-The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Mediator -- that work in concert as shown in {{introduction}} for token issuance and redemption.
+The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert as shown in {{introduction}} for token issuance and redemption.
 This section describes the purpose of token issuance and redemption and the requirements therein on the relevant participants.